Why Moon Modeler

 The thinking behind Moon Modeler

-Choosing a NoSQL schema design tool is also choosing a set of assumptions about what responsible database work looks like.
 Some tools assume your schemas belong in the cloud.
-Some assume a subscription model is the natural order of things.
-Moon Modeler was built on different assumptions — and this page lays them out plainly.
+Some assume a subscription is the natural order of things.
+Moon Modeler was built on different assumptions.
+Here they are.

 Local-first, because your schemas deserve it